-Pooler's diverse natural systems, which provide many benefits to the community, will be transformed by climate change.
-Changing winter temperature extremes, sea levels, hurricanes, floods, droughts, and warming ocean temperatures are expected to redistribute species and modify ecosystems.
-As a result, the ecological resources that our community depends on for livelihood, protection, and well-being are increasingly at risk, and future generations can expect to experience and interact with natural systems that are much different than those seen today.
+Chatham County's diverse natural systems, which provide many benefits to our society, will be transformed by climate change.
+Changing winter temperature extremes, wildfire patterns, sea levels, hurricanes, floods, droughts, and warming ocean temperatures are expected to redistribute species and modify ecosystems.
+As a result, the ecological resources that our community depends on for livelihood, protection, and well-being are increasingly at risk, and future generations can expect to experience and interact with natural systems that are much different than those we see today.